elazaroo/fivem-scripts/README.md

-Here are some scripts for fivem I made.
+Here are some scripts for fivem I made or edited.
 They are made for ESX Framawork.